 The often-used phrase, “You can’t manage what you don’t measure” is especially true when evaluating your company’s sustainability performance.
 Without a mechanism to set sustainability benchmarks it is incredibly difficult to evaluate and prioritize decisions, pursue innovation, and effectively respond to stakeholder requests and expectations.
 Effective metrics can help determine areas within your business operations that need attention.
 Metrics also provide a framework to measure success and improvement.

-There are 33 SFTA Metrics in the on-line SFTA Metrics Snapshot.
+There are 40 SFTA Metrics in the on-line SFTA Sustainability Snapshot.
 The questions include:

 The quantitative questions will allow SFTA to provide benchmark comparisons, as well as a customized analysis of your company’s progress.
-To complete the SFTA Metrics Snapshot, start HERE.
+Join the SFTA member community for access to the SFTA Sustainability Snapshot, and additional SFTA’s membership benefits (provide links to benefits and membership).

 The Sustainable Food Trade Association members collaboratively developed a set of sustainability metrics designed for the organic trade and agriculture sector in 2008 that were revised in 2012 and again in 2014.
 SFTA members outlined 11 specific areas of focus for the organic industry called the Declaration of Sustainability.